OscarStrada/OscarStrada/README.md

 - 👋 Hey, my name is Oscar Estrada
 - 👀 I’m interested in learning web technologies and meet new coders
 - 🌱 I’m currently learning AWS and Clean architecture
-- 💞️ I’m looking to collaborate on new projects and business ideas
+- 💞️ I’m looking to collaborate on new business ideas
 - 📫 How to reach me arturostrada2020@gmail.com

 <!---